Reviews You Can Rely On

 What Other Bike Trainer Should You Consider?

-If you can afford this trainer, we say why look elsewhere when building your indoor conditioning space?
-However, depending on your needs, goals, and wallet, other trainers could be a better or more comfortable fit.
-For instance, if you hope to take it on travel, the Saris H3 Direct Drive is significantly more portable with only a slight drop in performance many might not even notice.
+If you like the idea of this trainer but want even more accuracy and integrated movement, check out the Tacx NEO 3M.
+If you hope to travel with your trainer, the Saris H3 Direct Drive is significantly more portable, with a slight drop in performance many might not even notice.
 It is also less expensive.
-If your budget is tighter still, then the Kinetic Road Machine Control could be the one for you as it offers a nice balance between overall performance and reasonable price.
+If your budget is tighter still, then the Wahoo Kickr Core could be the one for you as it offers a nice balance between overall performance and reasonable price.

 Ryan Baham